thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 #### What constitutes a valid match?

 A match involves comparisons between features.
 The `_calculate_evidence_for_new_locations()` in `hypotheses_displacer.py` already computes the error between stored pose features and observed pose features, as well as non-morphological features (also see `class DefaultFeatureEvidenceCalculator` in `calculator.py`), weighted by distance to nearest nodes.
-This RFC and initial implementation will not be concerned with computing feature similarity/error.
+This RFC and initial implementation will not be concerned with changing how we compute feature similarity/error.

 For a valid "match", all $N$ features must be similar within specified thresholds. _Why all?_ This requirement is necessary because partial matches can be uninformative, e.g., if `rgba` matches but `pose_vectors` do not, this provides little information for objects with uniform color (e.g., a red mug).